A composting bin

 Plastic Bags, Wrappers, and Containers

-• NO plastic bags in compost bins - they won't break down and contaminate compost.
+• Do not include any plastic bags in your compost bin, as they will not break down and will contaminate the compost.

-• Recycle eligible plastics where possible.
-Check your municipal guidelines.
+• Recycle eligible plastics whenever possible, following your local municipal guidelines.

 Paper Cartons and Cups